-Private Equity Interview Questions
+Private Equity Interview Questions & Answers

 As mentioned above, there are generally four types of questions you’ll usually encounter in a PE interview.
 The four types are:

-While discounted cash flow analysis is the best method available for assessing the intrinsic value of a business, there are several limitations.
+While discounted cash flow analysis is the best method available for assessing the intrinsic value of a business, it has several limitations.
 One issue is that the terminal value represents a disproportionately large amount of the value of the total business, and the assumptions used to calculate the terminal value (perpetual growth or exit multiple) are very sensitive.

-From a valuation perspective, the most important factors in an M&A model are synergies, the form of consideration (cash vs shares), and purchase price.
-Synergies will enable the acquiring company to realize value by enhancing revenue or reducing operating costs, and this is typically the biggest driver of value in an M&A deal (note: synergy values are very hard to estimate and can often be overoptimistic).
-The mix of cash vs share consideration can have a major impact on accretion/dilution of per share metrics (such as EPS).
-To make a deal more accretive the acquirer can add more cash to the mix and issue fewer shares.
-Finally, the purchase price and takeover premium are a major factor in the value that’s created.
+From a valuation perspective, the most important factors in an M&A model are synergies, the form of consideration (cash vs. shares), and purchase price.
+Synergies enable the acquiring company to realize value by enhancing revenue or reducing operating costs, and this is typically the biggest driver of value in an M&A deal (note: synergy values are very hard to estimate and can often be overly optimistic).

 This is one of the most common private equity interview questions.
 Deciding between company A and B requires a comprehensive analysis of both quantitative and qualitative factors.
 Assuming they are in the same industry, you could start to compare the businesses based on: